szpak/gradle-pitest-plugin/README.md

 Short answer is: not directly.
 Due to some [incompatibilities](https://github.com/szpak/gradle-pitest-plugin/issues/31) between "standard" Java applications and Android Java applications in Gradle the plugin does not support the later.
 Luckily, there is an Android [fork](https://github.com/koral--/gradle-pitest-plugin/) of the plugin maintained by [Karol Wrótniak](https://github.com/koral--) which provides a modified version supporting Android applications (but on the other hand it doesn't work with standard Java applications).

 ### 10. How to use gradle-pitest-plugin 1.3.0 with Java 11?

+**Update**. gradle-pitest-plugin 1.4.0 should work with Java 11 out of the box.

 The gradle-pitest-plugin 1.3.0 is smoke testing with Java 8, 9, 10 and 11.
 However, to run PIT sucessfully with Java 11, it is required to override a default PIT version defined in the plugin to 1.4.3 (or preferably to the latest one).
 It can be simply done in the project configuration with: